 Ms Lael Ridgway

-Lecturer in Maternal and Child Health Nursing & Midwifery , Stream coordinator - Master of Child, Family and Community Nursing
+Lecturer in Maternal and Child Health Nursing & Midwifery , Coordinator - Master of Child, Family and Community Nursing and Nurse Immuniser Programs.

 College of Science, Health and Engineering